Let be an additive category. A chain complex in is a sequence of morphisms

 At some point this note will be updated with a proof of this result.
 For future reference, the kernel of a chain map is the complex of degree-wise kernels, which we may as well denote .
 Similarly, the cokernel of a chain map is the complex of degree-wise cokernels.

-With this in mind, it's reasonable to consider chain complexes in .
-These are the classical double chain complexes in , usually simply called double complexes.
+Now that we know is an abelian category, it makes sense to think about chain complexes in .
+These are the classical double chain complexes in , usually just called double complexes.
 These will be critical to the various diagram lemmas one encounters when studying chain complexes.

 Due to the historical roots of the concept, there are a variety of unusual terms frequently used when dealing with chain complexes.